tobiasyap/AI-Chatbot/README.md

-# LTA Fare System Procedure Document Web Application & AI-Chatbot
+# File Display Web Application & AI-Chatbot

-This project aims to make the LTA fare system protocol document retrieval process easy and user-friendly.
+This project aims to make the protocol document retrieval process easy and user-friendly.
 This is done through a revamp of their existing webpage and the inclusion of an AI-Chatbot to aid users with their queries related to their search for documents.
 This project is a collaboration with NUS Computing Students.

 ## Installation